Cumbernauld Living Landscape is working with North Lanarkshire Council to improve woodlands in selected locations across the town.

 Felling will clear non-native coniferous trees and allow the replanting of native trees and shrubs.
 This will promote a wider range of tree species giving the woodlands increased diversity in the future.
 The current non-native coniferous woodlands support relatively little wildlife.
 Planting native broadleaves will provide better shelter, more food and a more varied habitat that our local wildlife prefers to live in.

 The woodlands are very close to local path routes, houses and roads and their management will help them to be valued as an asset for local residents.
-Thinning work will open up the woodland edges making the woodland more attractive and helping to combat anti-social activity by encouraging more people to use the woodland and stopping areas becoming a ‘place to hide’.
+Thinning work will open up the woodland edges making the woodland lighter and more attractive, and will help combat anti-social activity by encouraging more people to use the woodland and preventing areas becoming a ‘place to hide’.
 A more diverse woodland will encourage more wildlife for people to see and enjoy.
+In some areas the work will also reduce the risk of storm damage to property.

 The ‘thinned’ areas shouldn’t look too different other than there will be more light coming through the trees.
 The ‘clear felled’ areas will have a much more noticeable change on the landscape.
 A variety of native broad-leaved trees will be planted, creating a lighter, more diverse woodland in years to come.